ruiznorlan/project/project_task_stage_dependency/README.rst

   :alt: Module Icon
   :align: right

-This module allows to restrict the next stage of a task
+This module allows to restrict the next/previous stage of a task, in this way a workflow can be carried out correctly without skipping stages.

 Author